worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

-# Understanding the Repl.it IDE: a practical guide to building your first project with Repl.it
+# Understanding the Replit IDE: a practical guide to building your first project with Replit

 This tutorial is also available [as a video](https://www.youtube.com/watch?v=SDlrhS8O3kI).